owainm713/LIS3DH-Config-Tool/README.md

 December 18, 2019 Update
 - added microcontroller examples using Arduino, Circuit Python, Lua/NodeMCU (ESP8266)
+- these examples use the i2c interface, I might do some SPI examples in the future

 January 8, 2019 Update
 - added save/open feature, including autosave